frnmst/monthly-attendance-paper/README.md

     $ ./monthly_attendace_paper.sh | lpr

 ## Warning

+This script heavily depends on tabs for formatting.
+What you see in a printout may be different to what you see on the screen;
+what you see on an editor after executing:

+    $ ./monthly_attendace_paper.sh > printout.txt

+might be different than:

+    $ ./monthly_attendace_paper.sh

 This script does not check any input nor output for errors.
 That's up to you.